1. Prologue, 1:1-2:23

 ii] The appearance of an angel, v20-21: In typical Old Testament style, God conveys his word to his people through a "messenger (angel) of the Lord."
 In Joseph's case, God's word comes to him in a dream, certainly not an unusual means for an Old Testament saint.
 Joseph must marry Mary, for the child must be included in the Davidic line.
 In Jewish custom, for Joseph to acknowledge the child as his, makes the child his, a "son of David".
 Such acknowledgment fully includes the child in the family.
 The angel then instructs Joseph to name the child "Jesus", and goes on to explain what this will mean.
 In the Old Testament, the giving of a name, particularly a name given by God, is full of meaning.
 The name "Jesus" is Greek for Joshua, which in Hebrew means "Yahweh of salvation."
 The people Jesus will save is Israel, but this does not exclude the Gentiles who will inevitably join with remnant Israel to stand before the presence of God.
 Although the people of Israel expect the salvation of the nation, this messiah brings a salvation from sin, cf. Is.53, Je.31:31-34.
 He does not restore Israel, but rather restores Israel's relationship with God.

-de "but" - but, and.
-Possibly adversative, as NIV, or just indicating another step in the narrative.
+de "but" - but/and.
+Transitional, possibly adversative, as NIV, or just indicating another step in the narrative.

 enqumhqentoV (enqunomai) aor. part. "after he had considered [this]" - [these things] he was thinking, reflecting.
 The genitive absolute participial construction forms a temporal clause, as NIV; "while/after considering these things."
 Possibly as a direct statement expressing completed action; "he had resolved on this", NEB, "he had made up his mind", Morris.